espressif/esp-idf-sbom/README.md

 | license      | PackageLicenseDeclared       |

 Even though the `sbom.yml` file is the primary source of information, the esp-idf-sbom tool is also looking at other places if it's not present.
-The version, description, maintainers and url information from the `idf_component.yml` manifest file is used for components managed by the component manager.
+The name, version, description, maintainers and url information from the `idf_component.yml` manifest file is used for components managed by the component manager.